Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 Cooking for one seems like it would be simpler than preparing meals for two or more people.
 So, what makes it a challenge for many seniors?

 “When you are on your own, it’s easier to take the path of least resistance,” Dominic Giroux explains.
-“When others dine with you, you have a reason cook, whether you feel like it or not.
+“When others dine with you, you have a reason to cook, whether you feel like it or not.
 But now, you might say to yourself, ‘I’m too tired to cook tonight.
-I’ll just nuke something in the micro, or snack on a bowl of pretzels.
+I’ll just nuke something in the microwave, or snack on a bowl of pretzels.
 I’m not that hungry anyway.’”

 If this sounds like you, here’s good news: With a bit of planning and a little effort, you can eat healthy meals that are fast and easy to prepare.